Bio2Byte/simsapiper/README.md

 	- Error contains "proba_pair": T-Coffee could not find the structures and uses a sequence based alignemnt method
 		- Use complete path to data/structure directory
 		- Check protein model files
+- Install SIMSApiper in a shared location / HPC
+    - ensure that Nextflow and Apptainer are available and loaded
+    - we observed that simsapiper and the data directory need to share a common root folder eg.:
+        -  ```nextflow run /opt/software/simsapiper/simsapiper.nf -profile server,withsingularity --data /home/user/simsatest/toy_example/data --magic``` does not work
+        -  ```nextflow run /home/user/simsapiper/simsapiper.nf -profile server,withsingularity --data /home/user/simsatest/toy_example/data --magic``` works
+    - provide a shared Apptainer cache location (**--apptainerPath**) to avoid keeping many copies of the GB-sized apptainer images

 - Learn how to adapt this pipeline using Nextflow [here](https://www.nextflow.io/docs/latest/basic.html)

 ## Citation